Ingibjorg/Ingibjorg.github.io/README.md

 #### **Editor** | [The Icelandic Society for Information Processing](http://www.sky.is/)
 May 2013 – Aug 2014 | Reykjavik, Iceland
-- Member of the Editorial Board of Tölvumál, a web magazine hosted at [sky.is](http://www.sky.is/).
+- Member of the Editorial Board of Tölvumál, a technology magazine hosted at [sky.is](http://www.sky.is/).

 # Skills
 ```